Skip to Main Content

 Maximum message size

-If the current parameter limit does not meet your needs, please Obtain Services▸ for assistance.
+If the current parameter limits do not meet requirements, please Obtain Services▸ for assistance.

 offsets.retention.minutes